Heroic Pigeon Patrols of WWI & WWII

 The animated movie Valiant (2005) about a group of pigeons during WWII, was inspired by a story these and other, heroic real-life service birds (and a story by George Webster).
 Ewan McGregor, Ricky Gervais, John Cleese, John Hurt, Jim Broadbent, Hugh Laurie, and Tim Curry are among the voice over actors in the cast of Valiant.

 From the use of flying pigeons, to Zeppelins and other dirigibles, biplane bombers, WWI “flying boats” and even Howard Hughes’ mammoth Spruce Goose – innovation in flight and communications during World War I and WWII was an important priority for military forces on all sides.
+For more about WWI & WWII heroes, check out these articles:

 If you like birds and birdwatching, you may enjoy these articles: